ibm777p2/Cambalachero-privacy/Cambalachero-Privacy-Policy.md

 Additionally, our Service involves uploading users' image information.
 It's important to note that these images may be stored, processed, and analyzed to improve service functionality and user experience.
 We ensure that all image data is handled with the highest level of care and security, in compliance with this Privacy Policy and applicable laws.
 Users have the right to access, modify, and delete their image information at any time.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at HalsBlue unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at Cambalchero unless otherwise defined in this Privacy Policy.

 ### Information We Collect
 When You use the Service, We collect Your personal information and other information about you.
 Sometimes, You will directly provide information.
 Other times, we will collect it automatically or by a third party.
 When Your express consent is required (e.g. if laws require), we will only collect your information if you expressly agree.
 By using the Service, You consent to Our collection, use, and disclosure of Your information.
 You may refuse or withdraw this consent at any time.